Plague

 Risk factors

 Infection with the plague is quite rare, and only a few thousand people develop this condition yearly.
-However, the locations one visits and lives in and the job and hobbies can all raise the chance of contracting the plague.
+However, the locations one visits and lives in, as well as the job and hobbies, can all raise the chance of contracting the plague.

 Prevention

 Although there isn't a reliable vaccination, researchers are working on one.
-If individuals have been exposed to the plague or are at risk of contracting it, antibiotics can help prevent infection.
-If one resides in or frequently visits places where plague outbreaks occur, take the following precautions:
+If individuals Have been exposed to the plague or are at risk of contracting it, antibiotics can help prevent infection.
+The following precautions should taken care for plague issues:

-Eliminate potential nesting locations, including piles of firewood, rocks, brush, and other waste.
+• Rodent-proof your home: Eliminate potential nesting locations, including piles of firewood, rocks, brush, and other waste.
 Pet food shouldn't be left in places where rodents have easy access.
-Take action to eradicate any rodent infestation as soon as you become aware.

 Diagnosis